Corporate Transparency Act Exemptions: Does Your Business Qualify?

 5. Depository Institution Holding Companies

 A Depository institution holding company is a holding company that controls one or more depository institutions, such as banks or credit unions.
-These often manage multiple financial institutions and thus already fall under a large scale of regulatory frameworks.
+These companies often manage multiple financial institutions and thus already fall under various regulatory frameworks.

 6. Money Services Businesses

-Similarly to depository institution holding companies, money services businesses don’t have to file BOI reports due to the overlapping regulatory framework that comes from the Financial Crimes Enforcement Networks banking legislation.
+Similarly to depository institution holding companies, money services businesses don’t have to file BOI reports due to the overlapping regulatory framework provided by the Financial Crimes Enforcement Networks banking legislation.

 7. Broker or Dealer in Securities